kkpan11/pokestats/README.md

 </div>

 <div align="center">
-  <strong><a href="https://pokestats.gg" target="_blank">PokeStats.gg</a> is an online encyclopedia of Pokémon species containing information such as Pokédex entries, descriptions, evolution chains, moves, stats and much more.
+  <strong><a href="https://pokestats.gg" target="_blank">PokeStats.gg</a> is an online encyclopaedia of Pokémon species containing information such as Pokédex entries, descriptions, evolution chains, moves, stats and much more.
 It also works offline! 🔌</strong>
   <br />
 </div>